elaInnovation/ELA-Microservices/README.md

   <img width="460" src="https://github.com/elaInnovation/ELA-Microservices/blob/master/Images/ELA_Authentication_Work_01.png">
 </p>

+You will find all information relative to authentication [here](https://github.com/elaInnovation/ELA-Microservices/tree/master/Documentation/Authentication).

 ## Docker
 We use docker to package our application or microservices and its dependencies in a virtual container that can run on Linux computer (more compatibilities will be provided soon).
 We don't provide here a full docker tutorial, for more details or if you are not familiar with this tool, please refer to the docker [documentation here][here_docker_documentation].